HIGH SCHOOL PROMPTS

 7. Doctor-assisted suicide is often seen as compassionate because it saves the patient from suffering.
 Write down three descriptive words other than “compassionate” for this kind of suicide.
 Then choose one from your list and explain why you believe it describes it.

 8. What does the Bible say about ending one’s life (or another’s life) prematurely?
-Compile a list of Bible verses.
+Compile a list of Bible verses and principles.

 9. Write a short story in which doctor-assisted suicide figures.